 Bio

-As an esteemed educator for 17 years, Chin has taught drawing, painting, color theory, and mixed media.
-She was elected as Distinguished Faculty in 2008.
-Influenced by feminist traditions, Christian spirituality, and Eastern philosophy, Chin has created a coherent narrative addressing the complex issues of the female body, procreation and motherhood, mother tongue, cultural identity, cultural hybridity, and sense of belonging.
+Influenced by feminist traditions, Christian spirituality, and Eastern philosophy, Chin’s work explores complex themes related to the female body, motherhood, mother tongue, cultural identity, hybridity, and a sense of belonging.

 Contact